COMHIS/python-basics/3_basic_concepts_ii/part3.md

 text_combined = strip_punctuation(text_combined)
 ```

 Next, being happy with how we've modified the text, we will break it down to a list.
 Our list will be all the words of the book, in sequence and  changed to lower case.
-A section of it looks like this: `['have', 'married', 'such', 'a', 'worthless', 'puny', 'weakling', 'as', 'we', 'all', 'called', 'him', 'i', 'won’t', 'attempt', 'to', 'explain', 'i', 'knew', 'a']`
+A section of it looks like this: `['are', 'shrewd', 'and', 'intelligent', 'enough—but', 'just', 'senselessness', 'and', 'a', 'peculiar', 'national', 'form', 'of', 'it', 'he', 'was', 'married', 'twice', 'and', 'had']`

 ```python
 # Create text tokens - that is, a list of all the words in th text